pydicom/pylibjpeg/README.md

 | 1.2.840.10008.1.2.4.90 | JPEG 2000 Image Compression (Lossless Only) | Not yet supported |
 | 1.2.840.10008.1.2.4.91 | JPEG 2000 Image Compression | Not yet supported |

-If you're not sure what the Transfer Syntax UID is, it can be determined with:
+If you're not sure what the dataset's *Transfer Syntax UID* is, it can be determined with:
 ```python
 >>> from pydicom import dcmread
 >>> ds = dcmread('path/to/dicom_file')